vermaayushjivan-alt/safarbuddy-v2/DOC_DEBT.md

 — before returning to this).
 Logged per RULE 40 so the next session building on P0.3 verifies against the live repo/schema first rather than trusting PROJECT_STATUS.md's claim.

+---

+15. Chat-session incident (2026-09-17, separate from item 14 above,
+    same root cause pattern): src/app/admin/page.tsx overwritten with coupon-edit content; coupons table schema mismatch + data-loss incident; coupons RLS gap

+What: Three related problems surfaced while debugging "Admin nahi khul rha" (reported as a live 404 on /admin) in a chat session, not a sandboxed repo-audit session — no CHANGELOG/PROJECT_STATUS entry exists for any of this yet.

+15a. src/app/admin/page.tsx (the actual /admin dashboard homepage) had been overwritten with an entire coupon-edit page's content (`AdminEditCouponPage`, expecting a `params.id` route param).
+Since `/admin` has no `[id]` segment, `id` was always undefined, `getCouponByIdAdmin(undefined)` always returned null, and `notFound()` fired on every load — this is what produced the live
+404. Root cause matches item 14's own diagnosis exactly (two files edited in the same round of fixes, a pasted block landing in the wrong path) but is a second, independent occurrence, not the same file.
+The coupon-edit content's actual intended destination, src/app/admin/coupons/[id]/page.tsx, did not exist at all — so this wasn't purely a swap, it was content that had never been placed anywhere correct.
+Fixed: real dashboard content restored (recovered from an older uploaded zip, safarbuddy-v2-main__9_.zip) to src/app/admin/page.tsx, adding Coupons and Settlements cards that the recovered older version predated; coupon-edit content moved to the correct src/app/admin/coupons/[id]/page.tsx.

+15b.
+Confirmed live in production 2026-09-17: `public.coupons` already
+existed with a completely different, unrelated legacy schema (usage_limit, per_user_limit, used_count, start_date, end_date,
+status columns — no scope/vendor_id/valid_from/valid_until/is_active)
+before 014_coupon01_coupons.sql was ever run.
+Its `create table if not exists` therefore silently no-opped against production, and every admin coupon page threw an uncaught DB error ("Something went wrong").
+Contained one real coupon row (WELCOME10) at the time this was found.
+Reconciled via a hand-written ALTER-based migration (add new columns, backfill from old columns, drop old columns, add constraints/indexes, enable RLS) run manually against production by the user — not by running 014's own DDL, which would have been a no-op. **Data-loss incident during this fix**: an earlier draft fix (a DROP TABLE CASCADE
++ recreate script, offered as the "if the table is empty" option before row count was confirmed) was run instead of the ALTER-based one, cascade-dropping the WELCOME10 row with no backup captured first (the backup-table step existed only in the ALTER-based script, not the one actually run).
+Recovered by hand-reconstructing an INSERT for WELCOME10 from data already captured earlier in the chat transcript (an information_schema/row-content query result) — exact original id/timestamps preserved, but this was a manual, chat-log-dependent recovery, not a real backup/restore.
+RULE 34 (destructive-change pre-run note in CHANGELOG) was not followed, because the destructive script's true effect was not identified as destructive-in-context until after it ran — logged here after the fact as the closest available compliance, and as a caution: when two migration options are handed to a person to choose between, confirm which one was actually run before assuming the safer path was taken.

+15c.
+Confirmed live 2026-09-17: `public.coupons` has RLS enabled with
+no policy (as 014's own header comment already said it would), but every admin function in coupon.actions.ts used the session client (`createClient()`) instead of `createServiceRoleClient()` — contrary to the same header comment's stated design.
+This produced exactly the two symptoms predicted by "RLS enabled, no policy": 0 rows on the admin list (SELECT silently returns nothing) and a hard "new row violates row-level security policy" error on create (INSERT is rejected outright).
+Fixed: all five admin functions (createCouponAdmin, updateCouponAdmin, setCouponActiveAdmin, getCouponByIdAdmin, getAllCouponsAdmin) switched to createServiceRoleClient(); requireRole() remains the authorization gate, unchanged.

+Files: src/app/admin/page.tsx, src/app/admin/coupons/[id]/page.tsx
+(new), src/app/actions/coupon.actions.ts, public.coupons (live schema,
+via manual SQL — no new file on disk matches what was actually run;
+014_coupon01_coupons.sql itself was NOT updated to reflect the ALTER-based reality, see DATABASE_BIBLE.md Migration Registry row for 014 — pending).

+Status: CLOSED functionally (2026-09-17) — /admin, /admin/coupons, and
+/admin/coupons/[id] all confirmed working live by the user, including WELCOME10 visible again and a new coupon create attempt succeeding.
+NOT closed on documentation: (1) 014_coupon01_coupons.sql needs rewriting to an ALTER-based migration matching live reality (RULE 32), (2) CHANGELOG.md/PROJECT_STATUS.md need this session's fixes recorded (RULE 17/18) — done in the same pass as this entry, see the 2026-09-17 "Admin panel + coupons production incident" CHANGELOG entry, (3) item 15b's RULE 34 gap is logged but not resolvable retroactively, (4) item 15b's manual-recovery data-loss risk pattern (two migration scripts handed over without first confirming row count, then the wrong one run) should inform how destructive-vs-safe SQL options are presented in any future session, (5) whether vendor_payout_details / vendor_settlements share coupons' item-15c RLS bug is UNVERIFIED — see DATABASE_BIBLE.md coupons RLS entry.